Why Consulting Value Propositions Must Include a Client Success Journey

 It amazes me how many consultancies overlook the importance of proper service and client journey design.
 They put together a list of services they offer, determine the fees, and call it a day.

-Then, when the going gets tough, these consulting firms just expand their service range, hoping this service diversification will allow them to cast a wider client and revenue net.
+Then, when the going gets tough, these consulting firms expand their service range, hoping this diversification will allow them to cast a wider client and revenue net.
 Unfortunately, most come to the dreadful realisation that this strategy devalues the expertise and trust while adding complexity.

 In my experience, profitable growth doesn’t come from piling on new services.
 It comes from deepening relationships with existing clients (preferably at the C-level).